tenox7/wfm/README.md

 ## No Bloat

 WFM is a standalone service with a built-in web server.
 No need for Apache, Nginx, PHP, etc.
 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.

-TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot, or BYOC.

 The binary is statically linked, fully self contained and has zero external dependencies.

-No images!
-All icons are unicode emojis.
-No JavaScript!

 No frameworks!
 No need for Python, PHP, SQL, NodeJS, JavaScript, Node or any other bloated crapware.

+TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot, or BYOC.

 WFM outputs validated HTML 4.01 without JavaScript.
 It works on both modern and legacy web browsers going back to Internet Explorer 1.x and Netscape 3.x.
 Modern browsers can optionally take advantage of a [Rich Text Editor](#text-editor).
+No images!
+All icons are unicode emojis (on modern browsers).

 No config files.
-All configuration is entirely based of `--flags`, rc/init/Docker friendly.
+All configuration is entirely based on `--flags`, rc/init/Docker friendly.
 In fact no files other than the binary are required.

 If you have Go installed, you don't even need the binary, you can simply run it like this: